March 10th, 7:30 pm

 March 22nd, 7 pm

-Tourn during time 44, at the time of the liberation from the camp of Majdanek, this film is directed by a double team: the very young military studio of the Polish arm, "Wytwórnia Filmowej Wojska Polskiego", then directed by the Polish Jewish director Aleksander Ford, and Le Studio central du cin ma documentaire, group directed by Roman Karmen, important Russian Jewish journalist and documentary filmmaker.
+Tourn, during t.
+44, at the time of the liberation of the Majdanek camp, this film is r alsi by a double team: the very young film studio of the Polish army, "Wytwórnia Filmowej Wojska Polskiego," then directed by the Polish Jewish director Aleksander Ford, and Le Studio central du cin ma documentaire, directed by Roman Karmen, a major Russian Jewish journalist and documentary filmmaker.

 The Cross